ElevateEats/ElevateEats/README.md

-This file has the description of this project.
+This branch aims to set the foundational UI on which the app will be displayed graphically.